Skip to main content

 We gather a representative sample of schools and students.

 We work in English-medium state and integrated schools across New Zealand each year.
-We assess the achievement of Year 3, Year 6 and Year 8 students.
+We assess the achievement of Year 3, Year 6, and Year 8 students.

 We collect dependable achievement data.

-NMSSA Teacher Researchers (TRs) travel from school to school in Term 3 each year to collect achievement data.
+Curriculum Insights Trained Kaiako Rangahau | Teacher Researchers travel from school to school in Term 3 each year to collect achievement data.
 They visit two schools each week to implement the assessment programme.
-The TRs attend a five-day training programme before they start, to learn procedures that ensure the assessments are delivered consistently.
+Prior to starting as researchers, the Kaiako Rangahau attend a five-day training programme to learn procedures that ensure the assessments are delivered consistently.

 Teams of teachers mark the student responses.
 Our curriculum experts facilitate the marking and strict moderation processes are in place.